 - At least 75% of the trustees on the Morningstar Funds Trust board should be independent.
-This target is consistent with best practice recommendations; - The Governance Committee seeks diversity along all dimensions, including gender identity, sexual orientation, race, ethnicity, age, background and experience; - Former Morningstar employees, directors and officers may not serve as independent trustees; - Other individuals who have close family members who are employed by Morningstar may not serve as independent trustees; and - Former employees, directors and officers of the sub-advisers to the Funds may not serve as trustees within 5 years of ending their employment relationship with the sub-adviser.
-Similarly, other individuals who have close family members who are employed by the sub-advisers may not serve as trustees.
+This target is consistent with best practice recommendations; - The Governance Committee seeks diversity along all dimensions; - Former Morningstar employees, directors and officers may not serve as independent trustees; - Other individuals who have close family members who are employed by Morningstar may not serve as independent trustees; and - Former employees, directors and officers of the sub-advisers to the Funds may not serve as independent trustees within 2 years of ending their employment relationship with the sub-adviser.
+Similarly, other individuals who have close family members who are employed by the sub-advisers may not serve as independent trustees.